• Skip to primary navigation

 In Toronto, drink a local craft beer flight at Amsterdam Brew House.

-9. Take In The Skyline At Toronto Harbour and Toronto Islands
+9. Take in the Skyline at Toronto Harbour and Toronto Islands

-One of the best views of Toronto’s waterfront skyline is from the Toronto Islands.
-You can take a 10-minute ferry ride out to the islands from the downtown ferry dock.
-If you don’t have time to visit the Toronto Islands, you will find plenty to see and photograph along the waterfront including Lake Ontario, sailboats, skyscrapers, and the CN Tower peeking though the buildings.
+If you don’t have time to visit the Toronto Islands, you will find plenty to see and photograph along the waterfront including Lake Ontario, sailboats, skyscrapers, and the CN Tower peeking through the buildings.
 This bustling area of downtown is also host to lively weekend festivals and events.

-Plan Your Visit To Toronto Islands
+Plan Your Visit to Toronto Islands

 Location: Jack Layton Ferry Terminal, 9 Queens Quay West

-Recommended Waterfront Hotel Near Toronto Harbour: Radisson Admiral Toronto Harbourfront
+Recommended Hotels Near Toronto Harbour:

-Bike Tours Of Toronto Islands
+Bike Tours of Toronto Islands

 • Toronto Islands Morning Bike Tour — Pedal 3.5 miles around the Toronto Islands, the largest car-less community in North America.
 Points of interest include Gibraltar Point Lighthouse and the Royal Canadian Yacht Club.
 Bikes and helmets are provided.